 Frederick C. Franz was the only Sheriff to serve two non-consecutive terms: one from 1913 to 1916 and the other from 1925 to 1926.
 Berrien County's longest serving Sheriff was Forrest "Nick" Jewell who served 21 years from 1969 to 1990.
 Sheriff Jewell modernized the department and was also the last Sheriff to live in the building with his family.

-From Augustus B. Newell to Leonard Paul Bailey, 185 years of law enforcement cannot be summed up with mere words but more from the history books and photos, old newspaper articles, the colorful memories of residents and all of the brave souls who have served within the walls of the Berrien County Sheriff's Department over the years.
+From Augustus B. Newell to Leonard Paul Bailey, 185 years of law enforcement cannot be summed up with mere words but more from the history books and photos, old newspaper articles, the colorful memories of residents and all of the brave souls who have served within the walls of the Berrien County Sheriff's Office over the years.